Vishvapriya666/Heart-Disease-Detection-using-Back-Propagation/README.md

 - Exploratory Data Analysis (EDA) provides insights into the dataset.
 - Machine learning models are trained to predict heart disease risk.
 - Model evaluation metrics such as accuracy, precision, and recall are analyzed.
-- Used back propagation fr

 How Backpropagation Works in This Project
 The model follows these key steps:
 1. Forward Propagation (Prediction Phase)
 Input features (e.g., Age, Cholesterol, Blood Pressure) are passed through the neural network.
 Each neuron applies a weighted sum function followed by an activation function (e.g., ReLU, Sigmoid).
 The network makes an initial prediction (ŷ = output).

 2. Compute Loss (Error Measurement)
-The difference between the predicted output (ŷ) and the actual label (y) is measured using a loss function (e.g., Binary Cross-Entropy for classification).
+The difference between the predicted output (ŷ) and the actual label (y) is measured using a loss function.

 3. Backward Propagation (Error Correction)
 The model computes the gradient of the loss function with respect to each weight using partial derivatives (via the chain rule in calculus).